-The practice was committed to seeing patients experiencing pain on the same day and kept appointments free for same day appointments.
+The practice was committed to seeing patients experiencing pain on the same day and kept appointments free for same day care.
+On the day of the inspection we observed that there was a high demand for urgent care from patients.
+We found the practice to be very responsive to face to face and telephone requests for urgent appointments and patient comments confirmed this.
+The practice also offered late evening and Sunday appointments to meet the needs of patients.
 The information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.